 Because greenwashing is a marketing ploy rather than a way of taking responsibility for the environment, it has become increasingly commonplace.
 Green Consumers, particularly Generation Z consumers, are warier in purchasing items or services that do not take environmental concerns into consideration.

-It is simply exploitation on the part of businesses, who place a high value on being environmentally conscious while failing to make the required changes to genuinely be ecologically conscious.
+It is simply exploitation on the part of businesses, who place a high value on being environmentally conscious while failing to make the required changes to be ecologically conscious genuinely.
 They are completely oblivious to the potential climate-related consequences of their marketing decisions.

 How brands can avoid greenwashing